Looking for a job in the Netherlands? Here’s how not to go nuts

 #2 Invest time in activating your network

 Work your network, not your CV.
-This is not to say that your CV is not important, because it obviously is.
+This is not to say that your CV is not important, because it obviously is (in case you need some help on how to create a resume).
 But think about the fact that many jobs never get posted because they’re filled it internally or by recommendations.
 Reach out to people over coffee, Facebook messenger or Linkedin and tell them you’re available for new opportunities.
 List what kind of roles you’re interested in and your favorite industry.
 It’s always a nice surprise when people recommend you further on and I’ve personally found that most friends and acquaintances are more than happy to help where they can.
 Plus, a lot of companies offer bonuses to their employees when a job is filled in via recommendation so it’s a win-win situation.

 #3 Go out with friends and work out